 A multi-vehicle road traffic collision is reported in a 999 call.
 The call taker processes the information and sends link to the caller mobile phone and images of the scene are sent to the Critical Care Advanced Paramedic in the Critical Care Hub.
-From the images and information received an air ambulance, two DCAs and a Specialist Paramedic (Critical Care) are dispatched.
-The patients are stabilised, given advanced analgesics, packaged and, following a discussion with the advanced paramedic, bypass the local hospitals and are taken directly to the Major Trauma Centre.
+From the images and information received an air ambulance, 2xDCA and a specialist paramedic critical care is dispatched.
+The patients are stabilised, given advanced analgesics, packaged and following a discussion with the advanced paramedic bypass the local hospitals and are taken directly to the Major Trauma centre.
 The electronic Patient Record automatically notifies the receiving hospital of the patient details and also the national trauma database.
 All the clinicians get notified the next day of the patients condition, and clinical findings.
 The feedback is then used as part of their annual clinical appraisal.